- Docs

 Domains

 Each domain is a namespace on the roxy instance.
-TypeScript returns { data, error, response } per call.
-Python returns the decoded JSON directly and raises RoxyAPIError on failure.
+TypeScript returns typed objects via { data, error, response } per call.
+Python and PHP return the decoded JSON directly as associative arrays / dicts.
+Python raises RoxyAPIError on failure; PHP throws RoxyApiException (catch it and switch on $e->errorCode).

 Location first

-Every chart, horoscope, panchang, dasha, dosha, navamsa, KP, synastry, compatibility, and natal endpoint needs latitude, longitude, and a timezone number.
+Every chart, horoscope, panchang, dasha, dosha, navamsa, KP, synastry, compatibility, and natal endpoint needs latitude, longitude, and a timezone.
 Call the location API first, then feed the result into the chart method.

 The location response is a pagination envelope.
 Each city has both an IANA timezone string and a decimal utcOffset.
-Pass the utcOffset as the chart timezone.
+Either form works on chart endpoints — pass the IANA string for DST-correct historical charts, or the utcOffset decimal if you prefer numbers.

 const { data } = await roxy.location.searchCities({